NightScript370/nightscript370.github.io/pages/modding/ds-index.md

 In previous nds-bootstrap versions, a Mario Kart DS ROM was needed for SDK3-4 games to work or save.
 The ROM acted as a Donor ROM. nds-bootstrap grabs the donor's arm7 binary, replacing the original ROM's arm7 binary, in order for the save patches to work, and there was a few side effects as a result.
 In later nds-bootstrap versions, a Donor ROM is needed for certain THUMB or SDK5 games to boot, as well as save.

+#### Action Replay cheats

+Action Replay cheat codes are codes that allow you to make low-level programmable changes in the memory region of your favorite game(s).
+These changes range from simple value tweaks to extremely advanced ASM tweaks, both of which could alter the experience of the game(s) being played altogether.

+Flashcarts can take advantage of cheat codes by using cheat databases.
+Cheat functionality is integrated within the flashcart kernel respectively.
+The following kernels can utilize cheats:
+- Wood R4 (`usrcheat.dat`)
+- YSMenu (`usrcheat.dat`)

+Homebrew/digital based solutions can also take advantage of the cheat databases, the software currently available can use the following:
+- NitroHax (`cheats.xml`)
+- TWiLightMenu/nds-bootstrap (`usrcheat.dat`)

+For the most complete cheat database, we recommend using the one made by DeadSkullzJr titled [DeadSkullzJr's Cheat Database](https://gbatemp.net/threads/deadskullzjrs-nds-cheat-databases.488711/page-38#post-9090779)

 ### Nintendo DSi/TWL_FIRM of Nintendo 3DS
 #### Setting-up CFW